 Try this recipe for an Oh Ryan’s style batch of homemade Irish potato candies, made from butter, cream cheese, vanilla, powdered sugar, and flaked coconut, and rolled in cinnamon to finish.
 Get the Irish Potato Candy recipe.

-For a See’s style treat, try this version, which is basically just potato-shaped lumps of divinity candy (primarily corn syrup, egg whites, and sugar) mixed with fondant, white chocolate, and chopped walnuts, and rolled in a spud-brown mixture of cocoa, cinnamon, and powdered sugar.
+Or, for a See’s style treat, try this Irish Potatoes Candy recipe, which is basically just potato-shaped lumps of divinity candy (primarily corn syrup, egg whites, and sugar) mixed with fondant, white chocolate, and chopped walnuts, and rolled in a spud-brown mixture of cocoa, cinnamon, and powdered sugar.
 They’re also studded with pine nuts for authentic looking eyes.
-Get the Irish Potatoes Candy recipe.

 Header image courtesy of Creative Irish Gifts.